Values of 1st Appearances Batman Villains List

 The Joker features in two stories in this issue, though neither reveals anything about his origins.
 That would have to wait until Detective #168.

 Either way, the Joker is revealed as a homicidal menace, willing to kill without hesitation if need be, or to stab himself without a care.
+We have a page dedicated to Joker comics.

 As for Selina Kyle, in her appearance here, she is known only as "The Cat," and does not appear in costume.
 Rather, she is a cat burglar and ingenue, the first femme fatale of Batman's superhero career.